Table of Contents

 Most businesses in India fall under this category.

-Businesses whose turnover exceeds Rs 40 lakh in a financial year are required to register as a normal taxable person.
-However, the threshold limit is Rs 10 lakh if you have a business in north-eastern states, J&K, Himachal Pradesh and Uttarakhand.
+Businesses whose turnover exceeds Rs 40 lakh in a financial year are required to register as normal taxable people.
+However, the threshold limit is Rs 10 lakh if you have a business in the north-eastern states, J&K, Himachal Pradesh, and Uttarakhand.

 Occasional or seasonal businesses need to register their businesses under GST for this category.
 Businesses need to make a deposit equal to the GST liability from the occasional operations.

 The tenure for registration is 3 months.
 However, businesses can apply for renewal and extensions.

 Individuals who reside outside India but occasionally supply goods or services as agents, principals, or in other capacities to Indian residents are liable to file for registration under this category.